Mikoyan220/Exploration_of_Data_Analysis/README.md

 # AI_Asssisted_Data_Analysis
-Data Analysis on historical Agoda dataset through AI-Assisted Pair Programming using Python + SQL
+Data Analysis on historical datasets through AI-Assisted Pair Programming using Python 'AND/OR' SQL
+- Agoda
+- HR Analytics on Employee Attrition and Performance

 The dataset for this data analysis task / practice was not uploaded as part of #zero-trust practice.